EmmaAO/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/UNT NSBEHack-2023.md

 ## Top Projects

-UNT NSBE created some amazing projects for participants to work.
+UNT NSBE created some amazing projects for participants to work on.
 All the teams collaborate with GitHub, which help make their projects successful.
 Here are some of the projects:

 ChooseUrBot and AidBot: